Stardust Resort and Casino: Shows and entertainers

 When the Stardust opened in 1958, it included the Cafe Continental dinner showroom, which had seating for 700 people.
 It included a rising stage capable of sinking 30 ft below and rising 10 ft above the floor.
 The stage was billed as larger than a basketball court, held a swimming tank and ice skating rink, and was capable of generating rain and snow on demand.
-Topless showgirls performed on opening night in a production known as Lido de Paris, a show that was imported from the European city.
+Topless showgirls performed on opening night in Lido de Paris, a show imported from France.
 The Las Vegas version ran at the Stardust for several decades.
-When it premiered, the show cost $250,000 to put on.
+When it premiered, the production cost $250,000.

 Valerie Perrine was a showgirl in Lido de Paris in the late 1960s.
 In addition to showgirls, Lido de Paris also featured comedy and live animals.
 Siegfried & Roy, along with their animals, were among performers in the show during the 1970s.
 Other notable performers at the Stardust included Tim Conway, Harvey Korman, Phyllis Diller, Robert Goulet, Don Rickles, Billy Daniels, Chicago, Steve and Eydie, The Temptations, the Four Tops, George Carlin, Bobby Berosini, Andrew Dice Clay, and Bob Newhart.

 Aside from the main showroom, the Stardust also had entertainers perform in its lounge, which was expanded in 1969.
 The lounge, present since the resort's opening, was replaced with new casino space during renovations in 1975.
 The $1 million, 650-seat Starlight theater lounge was opened on October 1, 1976, replacing the one that had closed a year earlier.
 According to the Las Vegas Sun in 1977, Argent Corporation "took out the best lounge in town at the Stardust, replaced it with a mini-main showroom, treated it as a lounge, over priced it, then closed it."
 The Starlight Lounge reopened at the end of 1977.